szscer/LGHugChat/README.md

 https://huggingface.co/sentence-transformers/all-mpnet-base-v2 https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3

 Line 60 of main.py needs to point to an existing filepath.
 Once the program is running, any PDF can be chosen by navigating in a browser via the "configure" tab, but the program will be expecting a PDF document to begin with, otherwise you may get a ValueError exception when compiling the code.
-To start the program, type and enter panel serve main.py --autoreload in your project's terminal prompt.
+To start the program, type and enter "panel serve main.py --autoreload" in your project's terminal prompt.

 If you are loading a very large document your session token may expire.
 To change the default bokeh server session timeout use the --session-token-expiration option.
-Example: panel serve main.py --autoreload --session-token-expiration 900000 (assumming units are in milliseconds this should be equivalent to 15 minutes).
+Example: "panel serve main.py --autoreload --session-token-expiration 900000" (assumming units are in milliseconds this should be equivalent to 15 minutes).

 The embedding and LLM models are defined in lines 18 and 35.
 You can enter different models here but be sure to check the models you use work with hugging face embeddings and/or endpoints.